Gratas Sirgėdas

-Gratas Sirgėdas (born 17 December 1994) is a Lithuanian footballer who plays as a midfielder for FK Kauno Žalgiris.
+Gratas Sirgėdas (born 17 December 1994) is a Lithuanian professional footballer who plays as a midfielder for TOPLYGA club Kauno Žalgiris.

 Club career

-He scored 5 goals for the National Football Academy in the I Lyga.
-On 20 August 2013 Sirgėdas moved to VfB Stuttgart II.
+Sirgėdas scored five goals for the National Football Academy in the I Lyga.
+On 20 August 2013, he moved to VfB Stuttgart II.

 Sirgėdas returned to Lithuania in August 2017, signing a contract with A Lyga side Kauno Žalgiris.

-In December 2018 became a member of FK Sūduva.
+In December 2018, he signed with Sūduva.

-On 16 January 2020 Kauno Žalgiris wrote about returning to team.
+On 16 January 2020, Kauno Žalgiris announced that Sirgėdas would be rejoining them.

 International career

-Sirgėdas made his debut for the Lithuania national senior team on 10 September 2013 in the 2014 FIFA World Cup qualification against Liechtenstein.
+Sirgėdas made his debut for the Lithuania national senior team on 10 September 2013 in a 2014 FIFA World Cup qualification match against Liechtenstein.

+Career statistics

-International goals
+International

-Scores and results list Lithuania's goal tally first.
+Scores and results list Lithuania's goal tally first, score column indicates score after each Sirgėdas goal.